BostonGlobe/interactive-modules/README.md

-# Interactive modules for Globe graphics and stories
+# Interactive modules for Globe graphics

 ## Description
-This demo project contains samples of modules for Globe interactives.
+This demo project contains samples of modules for Globe interactives, graphics, and stories.
 The modules are reusable bits of code that perform a specific task.
 Check out the source code for implementation instructions.

 ## Demo
 [view demo](http://prdedit.bostonglobe.com/Page/Boston/Content/Metro/WebGraphics/2014/demo/demo.xml)